CBP Announces Fiscal Year Achievements in Arizona

-TUCSON, ARIZ.—During fiscal year 2012, the men and women of U.S. Customs and Border Protection made significant gains toward border security at and between ports of entry in Arizona.
+Tucson, Ariz. — During fiscal year 2013, the men and women serving in U.S. Customs and Border Protection’s Joint Field Command-Arizona’s area of responsibility continue to make gains toward a more secure border at and between ports of entry in Arizona.

-Border Patrol apprehensions in Arizona dropped to 124,631; its lowest level in 19 years.
-Apprehensions dropped more than 43 percent in the past two years and more than 82 percent since the highest point in 2000.
+Border Patrol apprehensions in Arizona dropped to 125,942; the lowest number in 20 years.
+Apprehensions dropped more than 61 percent in the past five years and more than 82 percent since the highest point in 2000.

-Arizona's ports, the Office of Field Operations also improved efficiency in the facilitation of lawful trade and travel by creating additional Ready Lanes at ports of entry; extending hours at commercial ports to accommodate peak travel by exporters and importers between the U.S. and Mexico; and the opening of a Global Enrollment Center at Phoenix Sky Harbor International Airport.
+Arizona’s ports, operated by CBP’s Office of Field Operations, also improved efficiency in the facilitation of lawful trade and travel by creating additional Ready Lanes; extending hours at commercial ports to accommodate peak travel between the U.S. and Mexico.

-OFO agriculture specialists seized 54,224 prohibited plant materials, meat and animal byproducts; intercepted 6,080 pests; and conducted 57,404 examinations on cargo containers at Arizona ports to prevent potential threats to the economic vitality of America's agriculture industry.
+OFO agriculture specialists seized 60,777 prohibited plant, meat and animal products; intercepted 6,564 pests; and conducted 38,761 examinations on cargo containers at Arizona ports to prevent potential threats to the economic vitality of America’s agriculture industry.